Showing posts with label Annual Halloween Story. Show all posts

 “Stones have ears.
 Trees have eyes.
 Leaves have voices.
 Beasts tell lies.
 Beware the rain.
 Beware the snow.
 Beware the road you think you know."

-That morning she led me to a road I'd never seen or knew existed just beyond the woods that bordered my property.
-It was small, fit for three people to walk abreast, sandy grey with no weeds upon it and pristine.
+That morning she led me to a road I'd never seen or knew existed beyond the woods bordering my property.
+It was small, fit for three people to walk abreast, sandy grey with no weeds and pristine.
 Deep woods abutted it on both sides, and looking ahead I could see the flash of my dog's tail as she followed the scent.
-I ran after her still calling and as I went quite a ways, I lost sight of her and saw before me a small and rickety covered bridge.
+I ran after her still calling and as I went quite a ways, I lost sight of her and saw a small and rickety covered bridge before me.
 Well, this was something.
 I went up to it and it was still sturdy but full of holes where the years of weather had damaged it.
-I went through it minding any holes in the flooring to the other side.
-I stood looking back at it wondering about it and the road that came out of nowhere and seemed to go nowhere.
+I went through it, minding any holes in the flooring to the other side.
+I looked back at it, wondering about it, and the road that came out of nowhere and seemed to go nowhere.

 I turned in time to see the flash of white ahead and took off after the still-hunting setter.
-I came up to a very old cemetery.
+I came upon an ancient cemetery.
 I stopped thinking it odd that a cemetery this remote was even there, but this be New Hampshire, there are lots of these forgotten cemeteries.
 The pointy wrought iron gate was loose on its hinges but still latched.
 I opened the creaky thing and stepped inside.
 The markers were old and faded from the late 1700s.
-Names like Ezra, Josiah, Eli, and Ebenezer, I could read, the rest I could not.
+I could read names like Ezra, Josiah, Eli, and Ebenezer, but I could not read the rest.
 All the stones had sunk at angles into the ground over the years.
 All were overgrown with long brown grasses.
-It was unnerving to stand there in the quiet, only the wind whispering through the fading leaves making odd sounds.
+Standing there in the quiet was unnerving, only the wind whispering through the fading leaves making odd sounds.

 As I turned to leave, me dog came bounding up and I caught hold of her.
-I closed the old gate behind me as I left and looked down the road but it ended just beyond the graves.
-When I got back to the starting point I followed the road but it didn't go but 20 feet more.
-Hum, a road that went nowhere really and somehow was either maintained by someone or nature tended it on her own.
+I closed the old gate behind me as I went and looked down the road but it ended just beyond the graves.
+When I returned to the starting point, I followed the road, but it didn't go but 20 feet more.
+Hum, a road that went nowhere and somehow was either maintained by someone or nature tended it on her own.

-I looked at the plot plan, I looked at maps of the town and nothing could I find.
-There for all intents and purposes, a road should not exist.
-The graveyard I did find and the family had all died out, so it was never tended to.
+I looked at the plot plan and maps of the town, and I couldn't find anything.
+Therefore, for all intents and purposes, a road should not exist.
+The graveyard I saw and the family had all died out, so it was never tended to.
 The bridge was not on the map at all.
-I mentioned this but no one, even native Ben knew anything about the road.
+I mentioned this, but no one, even native Ben, knew anything about the road.
 Last year when me middle kiddo had a school assignment to hike a mile I thought of the road.
 The road was about a mile long or so.
-I suggested we take the walk there and my boy was all about it, but he decided instead, to hike on the old railroad bed with his friends.
+I suggested we take the walk there and my boy was all about it, but he decided to hike on the old railroad bed with his friends instead.
 Now before this, that winter I had taken the other hound for a walk and knowing there was a strip of road in the woods, I took him there.
 It had snowed and we walked the road following the white path.
 I noticed the silence that surrounded me.
-It was eerie, R. Linda, it rather made me nervous, it felt like we were being watched but in the whiteness, I could see no one.
+It was eerie, R. Linda, it made me nervous, it felt like we were being watched but in the whiteness, I could see no one.

-Occasionally a gust of cold wind would blow up and snowflakes would scurry in our path.
-It felt bone-chilling and to be honest I turned around sooner than I was going to and headed home.
-The silence was all-encompassing, no birds, no sounds of anything, just that overwhelming silence.
+Occasionally, a gust of cold wind would blow up, and snowflakes would scurry in our path.
+It felt bone-chilling, and to be honest, I turned around sooner than I was going to and headed home.
+The silence was all-encompassing—no birds, no sounds, just that overwhelming silence.

 The next time I attempted it was early spring when the green shoots were ready to burst forth on the trees.
-The sound of tree frogs seemed to get louder the closer to the old covered bridge I got.
-The cacophony was overpowering and I felt as though the frogs were going to jump out of the trees and . . . well you get the creepy idea.
+The sound of tree frogs got louder the closer I got to the old covered bridge.
+The cacophony was overpowering, and I felt like the frogs would jump out of the trees.
+Well, you get the creepy idea.
 A cold rain beat down on me, soaking me to the skin by the time I got home.
 The smooth surface of some of the large rocks tumbled before me as if they heard me coming as I skirted them home.
-Those rocks were weird, all smooth like river stone but they were not that.
-They were slippery and a few times I almost tripped.
+Those rocks were weird, all smooth like river stone, but they were not that.
+They were slippery, and I almost tripped a few times.
 Again, I felt like the stones could feel me coming and were out to get me.
 Stupid thought I know, but I can't explain any other feeling but that one.

-The last time I was on the road, was in the summer (me and the hound again, I didn't trust the setter to run off on me), and this time at sunset.
-The crickets chirped at first, but as soon as I got to that bridge the sound was deafening.
+The last time I was on the road, was in the summer (meself and the hound again, I didn't trust the setter to run off on me), and this time at sunset.
+The crickets chirped at first, but the sound was deafening as soon as I got to that bridge.
 We turned around, even the dog didn't want to go any further.
-On the walk back the atmosphere was spooky with the waning light.
+On the walk back, the atmosphere was spooky, and the light was waning.
 The trees seemed to be watching, or at least it felt like that, measuring each step I took back with some chant from the leaves I could not catch.
 The hooting of an owl caused me to almost jump out of me skin.
 I hustled back home as quick as I could.
 There was something about that road.

 O'Hare, on hearing about this, was all about us hiking the road together.
 We decided to hike at night.
-The day had been caught up in Halloween (which is a big occasion at my house, I know any excuse for a celebration), and so it was late and I was going to call the hike off but O'Hare was wired on candy and ready to go.
+The day had been caught up in Halloween (a big occasion at my house.
+I know any excuse for a celebration), so it was late and I was going to call the hike off, but O'Hare was wired on candy and ready to go.

 He knew of the road but had never seen it, because I did tell him of its existence, but never my experiences on it.